granule-project/granule/examples/further-examples.gr.md

 The Granule
 [standard library](https://github.com/granule-project/granule/tree/master/StdLib)
 provides a variety of data structures including graphs, lists, stacks, vectors.
-Often we can characterise different design decisions for data types via their graded modal types.
+There are often different design decisions for the interaction of data structures and graded modal types.
 For example, we represent stacks with vectors with _pop_ and _push_ as dual linear operations corresponding to cons and uncons:

 ~~~ granule
 pop : forall {n : Nat, a : Type} .
 Vec (n+1) a -> (a, Vec n a)